hyweljohnllewellyn/hywelme/_posts/2023-05-08-kia-niro-ev-3-month-honest-ownership-review-good-bad-uk.md

 The car is constantly beeping and pulls the steering wheel if it thinks that my driving is not up to scratch.
 In the UK, with our narrow road lanes , the lane keep assist gets really annoying very quickly, and can make it harder to drive safely.
 It is often a relief to get into an older car without any 'driver assistance' technology.

 ### Bad - Heating and Range in Cold Weather
-It is well known that the range of an EV drops in cold weather, but my Kia Niro EV, specified with a £700 optional heat pump travelled only 200 miles on a full charge in January on a trip to Wales averaging 3.1miles/kWh.
+It is well known that the range of an EV drops in cold weather, but my Kia Niro EV, specified with a [£900 optional heat pump as of May 2023](https://www.kia.com/uk/new-cars/niro/pricing/) travelled only 200 miles on a full charge in January on a trip to Wales averaging 3.1miles/kWh.
 Granted, most of this was motorway driving, but given the claimed [up to 285 mile range](https://www.kia.com/uk/new-cars/niro/), I was disappointed.
+I'm not convived that the heat pump has any noticable effect on improving range.

 As of May 2023, it is worth noting that the average miles per kilowatt-hour is now more like 4.1.
 Temperature has a huge impact on range of EVs in 2023.